Mukinbudin

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility to transport is rated as limited with residents typically located 37736 meters from the nearest transport stop.
-The service frequency averages one trip per day across all routes, equating to approximately zero weekly trips per individual stop.
+The average service frequency across all routes is one trip per day, equating to approximately zero weekly trips per individual stop.

 Frequently Asked Questions - Transport